Wednesday, November 21, 2012

 You are here: Home » I am Thankful

 The American holiday Thanksgiving (and a few other countries as well) is upon us.
-A day that was once celebrated by prayer, fasting or a great feast to celebrate a good harvest has now turned into a meal that brings everyone together so that we can enjoy the company of family and friends who we rarely get to see.
+A day that was once celebrated by prayer, fasting, or a great feast to celebrate a good harvest has now turned into a meal that brings everyone together so that we can enjoy the company of family and friends we rarely see.

-Many people celebrate Thanksgiving by reflecting on the year that has gone by too quick.
+Many people celebrate Thanksgiving by reflecting on the year that has passed too quickly.
 They talk about being thankful for good health and happy for what they have obtained throughout their lives.
-But for some it's just another reminder of an emptiness within our heart.
+But for some, it's just another reminder of an emptiness within our hearts.

-For me and others, who lost loved ones this year, these first holidays without them are the most difficult.
-And the years that follow after this year will never get 100 percent better.
-For most, Thanksgiving is the first true family holiday where you realize you are alone because most people at the house your visiting to eat a thankful meal don't think about it anymore.
-Or the sadness you still harbor continues to lingers and your family and friends don't understand the continued grief.
-Others people have simply moved on and don't realize that Thanksgiving will never be the same for you.
-So, in the midst of their ignorance to your emptiness, you just smile and laugh but deep down you know it's just not the same.
+For me and others who lost loved ones this year, these first holidays without them are the most difficult.
+And the years following this year will never get 100 percent better.
+For most, Thanksgiving kicks off the holiday season and is the first family holiday where you realize you are alone because most people at the house you're visiting to eat a thankful meal don't think about it anymore.
+Or the sadness you still harbor continues to linger, and your family and friends don't understand the continued grief.
+Other people have simply moved on and don't realize that Thanksgiving will never be the same for you.
+So, amid their ignorance of your emptiness, you just smile and laugh, but deep down, you know it's not the same.

 The food will always taste a little bit different.
 The wine and spirits will become more comforting and the prayer more meaningful as we discover that old traditions died with the passing of the ones we loved.
 Now, like the pilgrims before us, we seek new territory to find new meaning in life's silver lining before we finish the glass of wine that is half full.

-But the reality is when the wind gets knocked out of you, like a death punch that strikes you, you are so weak kneed you can only wish to stand on your own two feet again.
-Hoping that that wish will be granted and the genie can point to the good and reasoning for all this sadness.
+But the reality is when the wind gets knocked out of you, like a death punch that strikes you, you are so weak-kneed you can only wish to stand on your own two feet again.
+I hope that that wish will be granted and the genie can point to the sound and reason for all this sadness.

-The fall to your knees blinded you because the blood escapes your brain and drains from your broken heart and the darkness that shrouds your mind leaves everything else around you irrelevant.
-You reach out for a hand but your out of breath and are too weak to extend it far enough for help.
+The fall to your knees blinded you because the blood escapes your brain and drains from your broken heart.
+The darkness that shrouds your mind leaves everything else around you irrelevant.
+You reach out for a hand, but you're out of breath and are too weak to extend it far enough for help.

-All the possible areas that your body can store air is open and escaping into the atmosphere.
+All the areas where your body can store air are open and escaping into the atmosphere.
 You gasp for the little oxygen that is remaining, trying to force it back into your body to eliminate the feeling of drowning.
 You then have to choose to either lay there and die or fight to regain yourself so that you can live again.
 The goal is to stand like so many before you and march on.
-This is your moment, but it doesn't have to be done all at once.
+This is your moment, but it doesn't have to be done simultaneously.

-In this first year of loss its okay to lay there, however you just can’t let the moment pass you by when it arrives.
-You have to attach yourself to whatever good is leftover in the destruction in your heart.
-For me it was my two beautiful boys that I grabbed onto and who helped me up, and yet, they are too young to realize that now and to little to know how important they are for me.
-That I may be raising them in this time of their life, but they raised me in my time of need.
+In this first year of loss, it's okay to lay there; however, you just can't let the moment pass you by when it arrives.
+You have to attach yourself to whatever good is left in the destruction in your heart.
+For me, it was my two beautiful boys that I grabbed onto and who helped me up, and yet, they are too young to realize that now and too little to know how important they are to me.
+I may be raising them in this time of their life, but they raised me in my time of need.

 As I breathe again, I am thankful for them in my life.